matthewdickinson/tyk-docs/tyk-docs/content/context-variables.md

 ## Enabling Context Variables for use with Tyk Classic APIs
 1. In the your Tyk Dashboard, select `APIs` from the `System Management` menu
-2. Open the API you want to add Context Variable to.
+2. Open the API you want to add Context Variable to
-3. Select the `Advanced Options` tab and select `Enable context variables`
+3. Click the `Advanced Options` tab and then select the `Enable context variables` option

 {{< img src="/img/2.10/context_variables.png" alt="Context Variables" >}}